kubecost/docs/getting-started.md

 The Kubecost Prometheus deployment is used as both as source and sink for cost & capacity metrics.
 It's optimized to not interfere with other observability instrimentation and by default only contains metrics that are useful to the Kubecost product.
 This amounts to retaining 70-90% less metrics than a standard Prometheus deployment.

-We generally recommend teams use the bundled Prometheus & Grafana but reuse their existing kube-state-metrics and node-exporter deployments.
-This setup allows for the easiest installatio process, easiest on-going maintenance, minimal duplication of metrics, and more flexible metric retention.
+For the best experience, we generally recommend teams use the bundled `prometheus-server` & `grafana` but reuse their existing `kube-state-metrics` and `node-exporter` deployments if they already exist.
+This setup allows for the easiest installation process, easiest on-going maintenance, minimal duplication of metrics, and more flexible metric retention.

 That being said, we do support using an existing Grafana & Prometheus installation in our paid products today.
 You can see basic setup instructions [here](/custom-prom.md).
 In our free product, we only provide best efforts support for this integration because of nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!